-27.2.
+27.3.
 Amending the goods and/or services of the applicant's specification

 Date Published

-Applications are often filed with broad specifications over a number of classes and may include general terms which cover a wide range of goods and services.
+Applications are often filed with broad specifications in a number of classes and may include general terms which cover a wide range of goods and services.
 The applicant may not actually intend to trade in or offer all the goods or services which might be covered by such wide terms and therefore may be able to be more specific about the intended activities.

-The applicant may request an amendment under section 65 of the Act which will limit the goods and or services covered by the application so that it no longer covers goods or services which are similar or closely related to those of the conflicting trade mark(s).
+The applicant may request an amendment under s 65 of the Act which will limit the goods and or services covered by the application so that it no longer covers goods or services which are similar or closely related to those of the conflicting trade mark(s).
 This may be done by:

 • deleting or excluding goods or services from the specification as filed;

-• substituting a more specific list of the goods or services for which protection is required; or
+• substituting a more specific list of the goods or services for which protection is required;

 • defining more specifically the purpose or nature of the goods or services.